 Whether you plan to attend the online annual meeting or not, our Board urges you to vote by proxy.
 If you vote by proxy, the individuals named on the proxy card, or your "proxies," will vote your shares in the manner you indicate.
-You may specify whether your shares: should be voted for or withheld for the nominees for director; should be voted for, against or abstained with respect to the ratification of the appointment of the Company's independent registered public accounting firm; should be voted for, against or abstained with respect to approving our stock plan; should be voted for, against or abstained with respect to approving our stock plan; and be voted for one year, two years, three years, or abstain from voting with respect to the frequency of the advisory vote on executive compensation.
+You may specify whether your shares: should be voted for or withheld for the nominees for director; should be voted for, against or abstained with respect to the ratification of the appointment of the Company's independent registered public accounting firm; and should be voted for, against or abstained with respect to approving the amendment to our stock plan.
 Voting by proxy will not affect your right to virtually attend the annual meeting.
 If your shares are registered directly in your name through our transfer agent, Empire Stock Transfer, or you have stock certificates registered in your name, you may submit a proxy to vote:

-By Internet or by telephone.
+• By Internet or by telephone.
 Follow the instructions attached to the proxy card to submit a proxy to vote by Internet or telephone.

 - By mail.
 If you received one or more proxy cards by mail, you can vote by mail by completing, signing, and returning the enclosed proxy card applicable to your class of stock in the enclosed postage prepaid envelope.
 Your proxy will be voted in accordance with your instructions.
-If you sign the proxy card but do not specify how you want your shares voted, they will be voted as recommended by our Board. - On the day of the meeting, you may go to www.virtualshareholdermeeting.com/RLMD2021, and log in by entering the 16-digit control number found on your proxy card, voting instruction form, or Notice, as applicable.
+If you sign the proxy card but do not specify how you want your shares voted, they will be voted as recommended by our Board. - On the day of the meeting, you may go to www.virtualshareholdermeeting.com/RLMD2023, and log in by entering the 16-digit control number found on your proxy card, voting instruction form, or Notice, as applicable.
 If you do not have your control number, you will be able register as a guest; however, you will not be able to vote or submit questions during the meeting.

-Telephone and Internet voting facilities for all stockholders of record will be available 24hours a day and will close at 11:59 p.m., Eastern Time, on Wednesday, May 19, 2021.
+Telephone and Internet voting facilities for all stockholders of record will be available 24hours a day and will close at 11:59 p.m., Eastern Time, on May 24, 2023.